-But surely they must socialise sometimes, right?
-Where do these gloom warriors go to indulge their collective cray in London?
+But surely they must socialize sometimes, right?
+Where do these gloomy warriors go to indulge their collective cray in London?
 Or would a war memorial in Cumbria be the best place to look?
 It's something I've spent a lot of time thinking about, but in the end, I just had to admit it: I was stumped.

-But then an intern of ours named Oz piped up, claiming that he used to be a big noise in the London goth scene and could act as my fixer to get me into something called "Slimelight", an Islington-based social club for goths which has been going since the 80s.
-So I went down with him and a photographer to mingle.
+But then an intern of ours named Oz piped up, claiming that he used to be a big deal in the London goth scene and could act as my fixer to get me into something called "Slimelight," an Islington-based social club for goths which has been going on since the 80s.
+So I went with him and a photographer to mingle.

 The thing with goths is that they're wary of outsiders.
 So Oz said that, if we were gonna blend in, we'd have to disguise ourselves.
 Alas, my three-quarter length pinstripe neoprene jacket was at the dry cleaners, so I had to make do with a (borrowed) Tool T-shirt.

-Despite the EBM tunes belting out over the soundsystem, this tired soul still managed to catch a couple of Z's.
+Despite the EBM tunes belting out over the soundsystem, this tired soul still managed to catch a couple of Zs.
 I don't know who he was, but the durable footwear and utility belt suggested to me that he might be an undercover cop nursing a Jameson hangover on a stakeout.
-I assume the whole club would have happily cock n' balled his face with their eyeliner if they weren't so worried he might wake up and pull a taser out of his bum bag.
+I assume the whole club would have happily cock 'n' balled his face with their eyeliner if they weren't so worried he might wake up and pull a taser out of his fanny pack.